Art and Design, Graphics, Textiles and Photography

 - AQA GCSE Photography (fig.3.9/page 23)

-In Years 10 and Year 11, pupils will work towards their AQA GCSE in Art & Design (Art, Craft and Design).
+In Years 10 and Year 11, pupils will work towards their AQA GCSE in Art & Design, in their chosen Art & Design endorsement.

 Pupils are required to complete two components.
 Component 1 is a Portfolio which must show evidence of working in areas of study from the topics listed below, taking into account the distinguishing characteristics of art, craft and design.
 Component 2 must show evidence of areas of study drawn from one or more of the topics listed below and is an externally set assignment by the exam board.

 Pupils will explore and create work associated with at least two of the areas listed below: